-In order to add new environment variable, please click on the Environment variables.. button.
+To add a new environment variable, please click on the Environment variables.. button.

 Once you click on the Environment variables.. button, below shown window will be opened.
 Here you can see all the existing variables and their values.
 Please click on the New… button to add a new variable.

 Click OK to close the Environment Variables window

 SSIS Package Configuration using XML Configuration File Part 2

-In order to add XML package configuration stored in an environment variable, right-click on the control flow region will open the context menu.
-Please select the Package Configurations.. option from the context menu
+To add XML package configuration stored in an environment variable, right-click on the control flow region will open the context menu.
+Please select the Package Configurations.. option